 Pre-Migration:

-The pre-migration checklist lists things you should do to ensure your site is ready for migration.
-It’s essential to get this right because the last thing you want is for Googlebot to be confused about what’s new content and what’s old when it comes time for crawling.
+The pre-migration checklist outlines steps you should take to ensure your site is ready for migration.
+It’s essential to get this right because the last thing you want is for Googlebot to be confused about what’s new and what’s old when it comes time to crawl.

 Do Keyword Research